MichielBbal/insects_objectdetection/README.md

 PoC for Object Detection for Insects

 ## Introduction
 Object Detection has become available on Single Board Computers such as the Raspberry Pi 4 or Jetson Nano.
-Together with low code machine learning platforms such as EdgeImpulse, this has opened up new possibilities.
+Together with low code machine learning platforms like EdgeImpulse, this has opened up new possibilities.

 Here a Object Detection model for insects is presented.
 With it, 5 classes of insects (bees, ants, earwigs, ladybirds and isopods) can be detected and counted.